How Pumpkins are Grown in California

 Where are pumpkins grown in California?

 Pumpkins are grown in most counties in California.
 The majority of commercial production takes place in San Joaquin County.
 The warm days are offset by cooler nights, courtesy of the nearby Sacramento Delta.
-Ryan Van Gronigen explains, “We can be 100+ during the day but we still enjoy that 70 degrees at night, which really does well for pumpkins.”
+Ryan Van Groningen explains, “We can be 100+ during the day but we still enjoy that 70 degrees at night, which really does well for pumpkins.”

 How are pumpkins grown in California?